chandler-stimson/live-stream-downloader/README.md

 # live-stream-downloader
 Download M3U8 live streams to the local disk.
-This is a fork of the original [live-stream-downloader](
+This is a fork of the original [live-stream-downloader](https://webextension.org/listing/hls-downloader.html) extension.

 #### What this fork changes
 - Removed blocklist, download videos and streams from any website!